daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 along the row index.
-By holding the sampling rate constant at $25$ Hz, we intentionally undersample the harmonics above the Nyquist frequency producing a non-random a symmetric pattern induced by the waves and their aliases.
+By holding the sampling rate constant at $25$ Hz, we intentionally undersample the harmonics above the Nyquist frequency producing a non-random symmetric pattern induced by the waves and their aliases.

 ![interactions]